 Lab Automation for Innovation in Materials Chemistry: In collaboration with the Materials Innovation Factory at the University of Liverpool, we reviewed the use of automation and robotics to improve innovation efficiency.

 Materials Microstructure Image and Data Repository Scoping Report: In collaboration with Impact Data Metrics we examined a use case for the storage of data and identified key requirements of data repositories and indexing systems.

 These reports examine in detail a range of opportunities where development of digital-first tools can lead to accelerated materials development.
 They also identify a range of challenges that require addressing, such as the proprietary nature of materials data and data interoperability.

 These reports are also summarised in an over-arching report Towards Materials 4.0: What is holding back the next materials age?

 View the full summary here

 In February 2021 Royce commissioned three reports into the state-of-the-art position in three key challenge areas, or barriers, to the successful development and implementation of Materials 4.0 technologies.

-The chosen barriers are Data Security, Materials Data Standards and Lab Robotics.
-These were chosen as a result of reviewing previous community engagement activities and reconfirmed during Royce engagement during the development of the Materials 4.0 ‘Big Idea’ for submission to the EPSRC.
-These reports will be paired with a community questionnaire, with the release of the three reports and a summary in summer 2021.
+The chosen barriers are Data Security, Materials Data Standards, and Lab Robotics.
+These were chosen as a result of reviewing previous community engagement activities and reconfirmed during the development of the Materials 4.0 ‘Big Idea’ for submission to the EPSRC.
+The reports have been paired with a community questionnaire and were released in Summer 2021.